dictation-toolbox/aenea/README.rst

 7) On the Linux host, install python-jsonrpclib, xdotool, and xsel (optional but recommended).
 If necessary, adjust the networking settings in aenea/config.py (server) and aenea/util/config.py (client).

 8) Run server_x11.py to listen for commands and execute them.
-Note that the grammars that ship with aenea will only be active if Notepad is open and selected in the VirtualMachine (see aenea/util/aenea.py to change this).
+Note that the grammars that ship with aenea will only be active if Notepad or the aenea client is open and selected in the VirtualMachine (see aenea/util/aenea.py to change this).
 A simple test is saying "zip 0 0", which should move the mouse to the upper left of your screen.

+9) If you would like to capture normal mode dictation, you can run the experimental client that works by capturing all keystrokes typed into its window and transmitting them to the server.
+It is in aenea/util/aenea_client.py.
+Regular commands should continue to work as normal.

-9) Please let me know if you encounter issues with this setup, especially if you manage to get it working -- I hope to update this document with advice to make the setup easier for future users.
+10) Please let me know if you encounter issues with this setup, especially if you manage to get it working -- I hope to update this document with advice to make the setup easier for future users.

 Security
 ----------------